NikolaBlagojevic/pyrecodes/docs/source/usage/installation.rst

 To ensure that the installation is successful, please run Example 1 as specified in the Examples page.

-All examples are written as jupyter notebooks.
-More information on installing jupyter notebooks can be found `here <https://jupyter.org/install>`_.
+All examples are written as Jupyter notebooks.
+More information on installing Jupyter notebooks can be found `here <https://jupyter.org/install>`_.

 Dependencies